LeidenUniversityLibrary/islandora_conditional_access_rights/README.md

 At `admin/islandora/tools/access_rights` the configuration location can be defined.
 This should be an absolute file path or a URL to the configuration file.
 See 'ini file' for more information.

-The 'Enable XACML' checkbox enables the modification of the XACML policy of the object whose metadata has changed.
-This is only useful if the objects can be accessed directly inside Fedora and you want to have access rights in Fedora as well.
-However, this will have some drawbacks, because everytime the metadata changes, potentially the XACML policy of the object (and all of its children!) is changed as well.
-If you only access your objects through Drupal, there is no need to enable XACML restrictions.
-PLEASE NOTE: IP range restrictions can only be enforced through Drupal/Islandora and not through XACML policies, so these will never have XACML policies.

 ### ini file